 Effective December 8, 2009, the Canadian Transportation Agency (Agency) allows charter flights operated by U.S. carriers under season-long contracts with all professional sports teams that include multiple stops in Canada.
 Following the amendment of the Air Transportation Regulations, SOR/88-58 (ATR) certain monitoring and reporting requirements will be maintained.
 These measures implement the Direction issued to the Agency by the Minister of Transport on December 7, 2009.

-U.S. carriers proposing to operate Transborder Passenger Non-Resaleable Charters (TPNC) and Transborder United States Charters (TUSC) on behalf of all professional sports teams are no longer required to apply for and obtain approval from the Agency prior to the operation of the charters subject to, with respect to season-long contracts that include multiple stops in Canada, the filing of a written certification referred to in this Notice.
-They now need to meet the regulatory requirements normally applicable to such operations as provided for in Division III (Transborder Passenger Non-Resaleable Charters) and Division V (Charters Originating in the United States) of Part IV of the Air Transportation Regulations, SOR/88-58, as amended (ATR).
+U.S. carriers proposing to operate a Passenger Non-Resaleable Charters flight (PNC) and a Passenger Foreign origin Charter flight (PFC) on behalf of all professional sports teams are no longer required to apply for and obtain approval from the Agency prior to the operation of the charters subject to, with respect to season-long contracts that include multiple stops in Canada, the filing of a written certification referred to in this Notice.

 Monitoring and reporting measures